 Investments within a non-deductible IRA benefit from tax-deferred growth.
 At retirement age, you can withdraw your contributions without paying taxes on them.

-However, the investment gains from this account are taxed as ordinary income.
-Because of this, investors may be better off holding assets in a taxable brokerage account to benefit from capital gains tax rates when they sell assets.
+However, the investment gains from this account are subject to ordinary income tax.
+Because of this, investors may be better off holding assets in a taxable brokerage account to benefit from lower capital gains tax rates when they sell.
 Additionally, taxable brokerage accounts allow for a stepped-up basis on assets passed to beneficiaries upon your death.

 The primary reason why an investor may contribute to a non-deductible IRA is the ability to convert the account to a Roth IRA.
-This process is known as a backdoor Roth IRA and enables the investor to contribute to a Roth IRA when their income is too high.
+Known as a backdoor Roth IRA, this enables the investor to contribute to a Roth IRA when their income is too high.

 Can You Invest in Multiple IRAs?

-By investing in both, you can potentially manage your tax liabilities more effectively in retirement, allowing you to choose which account to draw from based on your tax situation at the time.
+By investing in both, you can potentially manage your tax liabilities more effectively in retirement by choosing which account to draw from based on your current tax situation.

 How Workplace Retirement Plans Affect IRA Tax Deductions